 More West Asia articles

 About 1800 BC, some people from Canaan (modern Israel and Lebanon) traveled down to northern Egypt to trade and to work in the turquoise mines at Serabit.
-They built a big temple to the Egyptian goddess Hathor, whom they called Baalat or The Lady (the feminine form of Baal, meaning Lord), so they could sacrifice and pray there.
+Their Egyptian bosses built a big temple to the Egyptian goddess Hathor, so they could sacrifice and pray there.
+The Canaanites called Hathor Baalat or The Lady (the feminine form of Baal, meaning Lord), and they also prayed to her.

 These Canaanites didn’t know how to read or write, but when they saw Egyptian hieroglyphs, they got interested in writing down their own language.
 They used simple versions of the Egyptian hieroglyphs to stand for sounds in their own language – Aramaic.

 A is for Alp, an ox